gstanden/orabuntu-lxc/README.md

 Why SCST ?
 =============================

 SCST supports native 4K controller block format as well as 512-byte.
 It's also used in production in selected models of all-flash storage systems from Violin Memory and Kaminario, as well as others.
+Use of SCST with Orabuntu-LXC allows use of native 4K storage format so that working with all-flash storage that uses 4K format storage can be simulated effectively.

 Phase 2:  Create the SCST Linux SAN LUNs for Oracle Grid Infrastructure